sydasif/network-automation-script/README.md

 #### [Netmiko](https://github.com/ktbyers/netmiko)

-developed by Kirk Byers is an open-source multivendor library that is used for SSH connections to network devices.
+developed by Kirk Byers is an open-source multi vendor library that is used for SSH connections to network devices.
 Multi-vendor library means, Netmiko supports network devices from different vendors such as
 Cisco, Juniper , HP etc.